-Welcome to our guide on how to choose a doctor for your baby!
+Welcome to our guide on choosing a pediatrician for your baby!
 Selecting the right healthcare provider for your little one is a crucial decision that can greatly impact their well-being.
-This guide will walk you through important factors to consider when choosing a doctor who will provide excellent care and support for your baby’s health needs.
+This guide will walk you through important factors to consider when choosing a pediatrician who will provide excellent care and support for your baby’s health needs.

 - Seek Recommendations: Start by seeking recommendations from trusted sources.
 Ask family members, friends, and fellow parents for their recommendations.
 Your pediatrician should have the qualifications and experience necessary to provide excellent care.